Burford, Ontario: Railway development

 The railway era dawned in the area in 1853 with the opening of the Great Western Railway between Hamilton and London, but it passed north of Burford, leaving the community languishing as horse-drawn traffic dwindled along its main roadway.
 A new boost of prosperity came when a rail line was opened from Brantford to Norwich and Tillsonburg in Oxford County in 1878, passing through Burford south of the fairgrounds.
 Initially the advantage was easier access to and from Brantford and Tillsonburg by rail for passengers, and Burford remained a quiet village, described in 1883 as "built up to a great degree by farmers who have realized enough to retire from business and take up their abode there.
 In summer time Burford Village is as pleasant a holiday resort as can be found in the Province, and the hotel provides most comfortable accommodation.
 There are no saloons or liquor stores; the village enjoys an Arcadian freedom from drunkenness and other offences against law and order."
 It was probably this which convinced British artist Robert Whale to make Burford his home when he brought his family to Canada.
 Eventually a milk processing factory and a canning factory located on the rail line at Burford, and freight traffic kept the line in operation for a century, but it was abandoned between Burford and Tillsonburg in 1987, and between Brantford and Burford in 2001.
 The tracks have since then been removed along the line, but the path of the railway right-of-way is still visible using Google Maps satellite view.

 Recent history

 Burford is now populated by Canadians of German, Dutch and British backgrounds.
 In 1999, Burford became part of the County of Brant, an amalgamation of several local municipalities including Brantford Township, the town of Paris, Oakland Township, Onondaga Township and South Dumfries Township.
 The current mayor of the County of Brant is David Bailey.

 Historically, when tobacco was lucrative, the farms and families surrounding Burford were relatively prosperous.
 However, when smoking habits began to change in the 1980s, the economy slipped into decline.
-Currently, farmers are more likely to be growing ginseng for oriental markets than tobacco.
+Currently, farmers are more likely to be growing ginseng for Asian markets than tobacco.
 Dairy, poultry, hog and fish farming persist and range from large scale commercial operations to subsistence type family farms.
 The community has lost population since the 1970s and is eager to attract new investment.